-Successful completion of the end-of-program portfolio is a requirement for the Master of Library and Information Science (M.L.I.S.) degree in the USC School of Library and Information Science.
+Successful completion of the end-of-program portfolio is a requirement for the Master of Library and Information Science (M.L.I.S.) degree in the UofSC School of Library and Information Science.
 This electronic portfolio includes an introduction, résumé, vision statement, and work samples (with introductory reflective essays) that document competency in the program's six areas:

 - Information and its organization;

 - Provision of information services;

 - Professional development and lifelong learning.

 The portfolio is submitted for evaluation prior to the student's graduation (April 15 for May and August graduates; November 15 for December graduates).
 The immediate audience for the portfolio is instructors and administrators in the School of Library and Information Science, but students might also target the portfolio towards prospective employers.